erdnaxe/galene-stream/README.md

 ## Future plans

 The WISH IETF workgroup is working on the [WebRTC-HTTP ingestion protocol (WHIP)](https://datatracker.ietf.org/doc/draft-ietf-wish-whip/).
-Galène has [an experimental branch `whip`](https://github.com/jech/galene/tree/whip) implementing a WISH server.
+Galène has [an experimental branch `whip`](https://github.com/jech/galene/tree/whip) implementing a WHIP server.
 OBS Studio is currently working (as of December 2022) on [adding WHIP output support](https://github.com/obsproject/obs-studio/pull/7926).

 Using WHIP directly removes the need for a transcoding gateway, and make